 Pedal Pursuits Bike Hire are a fully mobile bike hire business providing a collection and drop off service for customers.

-Pick up can be arranged from accommodation and customers are brought to the Great Southern Trail starting points.
+Pick up can be arranged from accommodation and customers are brought to the Limerick Greenway starting points.

-Pedal Pursuits Bike Hire also provides guided tours of the Great Southern Trail (GST) and pride themselves in having the good bikes and accessories so all the family can enjoy the region.
+Pedal Pursuits Bike Hire also provides guided tours of the Limerick Greenway and pride themselves in having the good bikes and accessories so all the family can enjoy the region.

-There are many great things to do and see while out cycling the GST.
+There are many great things to do and see while out cycling the Limerick Greenway.

-Start with a visit to the Palatine Museum in Rathkeale located at the old railway building housing an exhibition that seeks to re-present in detail the Irish Palatine experience ranging from their German places of origin, to their colonisation and settlement in Ireland, and the beginning of the GST.
+Start with a visit to the Palatine Museum in Rathkeale located at the old railway building housing an exhibition that seeks to re-present in detail the Irish Palatine experience ranging from their German places of origin, to their colonisation and settlement in Ireland, and the beginning of the Limerick Greenway.

 Found in 1868, it is now on display in the National Museum of Ireland in Dublin.
 It consists of the chalice, a much plainer stemmed cup in copper-alloy, and four brooches, three elaborate pseudo-penannular ones, and one a true pennanular brooch of the thistle type; this is the latest object in the hoard, and suggests it may have been deposited around 900.
 The Chalice ranks with the Book of Kells as one of the finest known works of Insular art, indeed of Celtic art in general, and is thought to have been made in the 8th century AD.